 Expanded vocabulary lessons.
 Strengthen vocabulary, spelling, and comprehension as your students discover the power of morphology!
-Essentials 2nd Edition introduces even more suffixes, prefixes, roots and base words, compound words, and homonyms.
+Essentials now introduces even more suffixes, prefixes, roots and base words, compound words, and homonyms.

 Separate vocabulary instruction is provided for each of the three levels, using concepts in the words from each level's spelling list and providing more challenging content for advanced students.
 New Morpheme Flash Cards for each level are used for instruction, activities, and practice.
 Level C vocabulary instruction includes dozens of new Greek and Latin roots!

 Additional teacher helps.
 More Teacher Tips, restructured Spelling Lists with more teacher support, List of Morphemes, Index of Spelling Words, comprehensive General Index, and answers to dozens of commonly asked teacher and student questions about phonograms, sounds, spelling rules, and words.

 Clearer, full-color, easy-to-use layout in the Teacher's Guide.